Islamic socialism: Russia and the Soviet Union, 1890s-1920s

+Turkey, 1910s

+According to Özgür Yılmaz, Hüseyin Hilmi, the founder of Turkish socialism, as well as his journal İştirak and party, the Ottoman Socialist Party, "attempted to reconcile socialism with Islam", although "their publications were also open to non-Muslim Ottoman citizens, reflecting a cosmopolitan outlook."

+British India, 1910s-1940s

 In South Asia, the Deobandi scholar and Indian independence activist Ubaidullah Sindhi travelled to Russia via Afghanistan in the 1910s.
 He remained in post-revolution Russia until 1923, where he studied socialism and engaged in discussions with communist revolutionaries.
 From Russia he moved on to Turkey, where he developed his ideas on Islamic socialism, drawing parallels between Islam and communism in their emphasis on the fair distribution of wealth.
+Alongside Sindhi, during the 1920s and the 1930s another lesser known scholar, Hifzur Rahman Seoharwi, also found Islam and Marxism to be compatible, with multiple common ideas about social structure and economics.